Program Outcomes & Objectives

 - Develop students’ ability to communicate effectively;

-- Expose students to environmental, ethical and contemporary issues in Aerospace Engineering; and,
+- Expose students to environmental, ethical and contemporary issues in aerospace engineering; and,

 - Expose students to other disciplines of engineering beyond the aerospace field.